 This Tri-Tip Recipe works with so many different side dish recipes.

-Favorites include Blackstone Fried Rice, Sun-Dried Tomato Pasta Salad, Instant Pot Carrots, Jasmine Rice, and Caprese Pasta Salad.
+Favorites include Blackstone Fried Rice, air fryer asparagus, Sun-Dried Tomato Pasta Salad, Instant Pot Carrots, Jasmine Rice, and Caprese Pasta Salad.

 Because tri-tip steaks are a relatively lean cut of beef, they can sometimes be tough if overcooked.